Home / Blog / Professional Network Setup Guide

 Network-Only Setup: 4U Wall Mount Rack with Router, Switch, and Wattbox

 Network-only installation: 4U wall-mount rack with router, POE switch, and Wattbox power management.
-Perfect if you only need networking - no AV equipment required.
+Useful if you only need networking - no AV equipment required.

-• 4U Wall-Mount Rack: Everything is organized, accessible, and professional-looking - perfect for network-only installations
+• 4U Wall-Mount Rack: Everything is organized, accessible, and professional-looking - useful for network-only installations

 • Enterprise-Grade Router: Araknis router designed for performance and reliability